niktion9/cse15l-lab-reports/LabReport1.md

 [user@sahara ~]$
 ```

-Working directory: home directory (appraoch 1) and lecture1 directpry (appraoch 2)
+Working directory: home directory (approach 1) and lecture1 directpry (approach 2)

 Explanation: I have tried two appraoches with having a file as an argument.
-I first tries the sisngle testCd file which has no addition content to it, and the output for that is just the file name.
+I first tried the single testCd file which has no additional content to it, and the output for that is just the file name.
 I have also used the README file in the lecture1 directory as a parameter and the command once again just listed lecture1/README, as there is no further classified content within a singular file.

 Error or No Error: It is not an error.